andrewharmellaw/andrewharmellaw.github.com/_drafts/introduction.md

 Finally, to cement all this together, I've allowed myself some digressions in the form of _asides, comments, explicit disambiguations and personal conclusions_.
 I hope they are more useful than they are distracting.{% sidenote 'sn-id-whatever' "You'll see these in the form of sidenotes." %}

+## !!!!!!
+TO COMPLETE !!!!!!!!!!!
+A Note on Already (Half) Knowing Things
+e.g. Square Roots

+You are going on a pedagogic ourney.
+There are others.
+But respect this one.
+It'll make life easier.
+Then, once it is complete, you can go back and chart a different path around and between the same mental landmarks.

 ## Afore ye go
 Hopefully with all this making sense you should be ready to embark on the journey itself.
 I hope you enjoy it.
 Personally I found it _massively_ rewarding.
 But before you go, I've one small favour to ask.